vroger11/vroger11.github.io/_posts/2020-01-31-format-a-bootable-usb-key.markdown

 Now you can use your favorite graphical interface to format your key.
 The `&& alert` command is not necessary.
 If you want to understand what it is, I suggest you to look at [my post about my bash configuration](/blog/dev/2020/01/29/improve-your-bash-navigation.html).

-Hope it helps some of you, it surely helps me :smile:.
+Hope it helps some of you, it surely helps me 😄.

 Cheers, Vincent.